andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 _[Renee Hunt](https://leaddev.com/community/renee-hunt)_

+This was an interesting talk by the CTO at [Compare The Market](https://www.comparethemarket.com/) about the overlap between technology and business.
+Half the executive team at CTM come from a tech background.
+Being a technology leader is morphing into business leadership, a tech person can learn about business, but you can't give a business person 20 years of experience in technology.

+She described how the number one priority for the business was a migration to [GitLab](https://about.gitlab.com/).
+This is obviously a very technology focused project, but all the executives (including non-technical execs, like the CFO) were on-board with it being the top priority for the business because a good story had been told about why it was good for the business, and the future changes it would allow.

+She closed with a message that people should prepare to lead, but even as a technologist, that role might not be direct in tech.

 ## How do you deliver a feature on the biggest stage in the world?

 _[Josh McNamee](https://www.linkedin.com/in/joshmcnamee/)_

+This was a bit of an odd talk for LeadDev.
+It focused on the technology needed to display video at the [Las Vegas Sphere](https://www.thesphere.com/), which is a giant dome with the world's largest video screen.
+It's certainly interesting technology, and it looks cool - but the talk was pitched halfway between a tech demo, and a talk about the organisation that helped it happen.
+As a result, it didn't really succeed at either.

 ## Engineering leadership in 2024 and beyond: Skating where the puck is going when the ice is melting

 _[Lena Reinhard](https://twitter.com/lrnrd) and [Scott Carey](https://twitter.com/scarey102)_

+In this session the results of [The LeadDev Engineering Leadership Report 2024](https://leaddev.com/engineering-leadership-report-2024) were discussed.
+The tech landscape has been complicated over the last few years, with waves of layoffs.
+Apparently, 7% of companies had both layoffs and hiring increases in the last year, and 71% of engineering leaders have seen the scope of their work increase.
+The main takeaway was that leaders should be "skating the where the puck is going, not where it has been".
+The landscapre is changing so fast, being left behind is a real concern.

 ## Tech debt as innovation, reframing this forever problem as an opportunity

 _[Bruce Wang](https://twitter.com/batmany13)_

+This was a great talk from a really engaging speaker.
+Tech debt is a natural byproduct of the software development lifecycle, but tech debt has a marketing problem.
+Tech debt doesn't come from no-where - systems that we are advocating now will become tech debt.

+Bruce defined tech debt as the delta between a system's current state and it's ideal state. *Add more here*

+His recommendations for dealing with it include...

+* be specific - what debt exactly are we talking about?
+* Make the debt visible, perhaps through metrics or reports that show where the debt is.
+* Be proactive - neglect is not a strategy.

+Leaders change.
+Teams change.
+Business priorities change and technologies change.

+Lies that people tell themselves about tech debt include:

+* Legacy code == debt *Check this*
+* Having debt zero as a goal.
+* Debt reduction work is only for junior folks, or as part of on-boarding.
+* There's nothing we can do.

+Manage debt so we can say yes to the business more.

 ## From overload to oasis: Creating more time for the cool stuff

 _[Dominika Pietrzak](https://www.linkedin.com/in/dominika-pietrzak-183755137/?originalSubdomain=uk)_

+Cool stuff is relative, and changes over time.
+Your boring is someone else's cool.
+Share work that you consider to not be cool to create space what you do consider to be cool, and because your boring is someone's cool.

 ## Managing across timezones; A retrospective

 _[Matt Boyle](https://www.linkedin.com/in/mattjamesboyle/?originalSubdomain=uk)_

+I found this talk decidedly "meh".
+Timezones can be a real pain to manage across, but it's not a particularly complicated issue.

+The main points from this talk were:

+* Block out "golden hours" - when everyone is online.
+You won't always use the slot, but you want it available in case you do need it.
+* Experiment with your processes.
+* Use async processes as much as possible - wikis, blogs, ADRs, messages in public channels.
+* Embrace timezones, and use them to reduce out of hours on call

 ## Building for the new developer

 _[Cat Hicks](https://leaddev.com/community/cat-hicks)_

+This was a very academic talk, with a much more rigorous evidence base than usual.
+Unfortunately I found it bit unclear and unfocused, and I think it tried to cover too much given the timeslot for the talk.

+When we join a new company we look for signals about what success means in that organisation.

+A learning culture drives up productivity.

 ## Demystifying neurodiversity in tech with nostalgic video games